 Other Pallet Considerations For International Shipping

 In terms of the weight of the pallets themselves, this is a variable that pertains more to your own operations than your partners’.
 It will be beneficial to keep the weight to a minimum so as to save on weight-based shipping fees.
 It goes without saying that the lighter the freight is the less you spend on fuel.
-In this regard, plastic is a much better choice of material, since plastic pallets are significantly lighter than wooden ones.
+Plastic pallets are significantly lighter than wooden ones.
+In this regard, plastic is a much better choice of material.

 It is also the case that shipping providers sometimes calculate costs based on the volume of space that a shipment occupies.
 In this instance, it is beneficial to consider what pallet sizes would make the most efficient use of space during both the outgoing and return journeys.

-For more information about exporting things from New Zealand, abroad, you can visit the Ministry For Primary Industries and find specific requirements for product-specific scenarios; from animals to plants to food and beverage.
+For more information about exporting things from New Zealand or abroad, you can visit the Ministry For Primary Industries and find specific requirements for product-specific scenarios; from animals and plants to food and beverage.